Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 2. Go to the Purchase Order section from the left side menu.

-3. At the bottom of the screen, click Actions > Import Purchase Order.
+3. At the bottom of the screen, click Import > Purchase Orders.

 4. Attach your saved spreadsheet by clicking on Select File and locating your document.